Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_purerandom.md

 image: "../assets/images/chemotaxis_traj_1.0.png"
 ---

 In this tutorial, we will simulate a random walk and take a look at how well this allows a bacterium to reach a goal.
-We might not anticipate that the random walk will do a very good job of this -- which is correct -- but it will give us a baseline simple strategy to compare against a more advanced random walk strategy.
+You might not anticipate that the random walk will do a very good job of this -- and you would not be wrong -- but it will give us a baseline simple strategy to compare against a more advanced random walk strategy.

 Specifically, we will build a Jupyter notebook to do so.
 You can create a blank file called `chemotaxis_std_random.ipynb` and type along, but the notebook will be quite lengthy, so feel free to download the final notebook here if you like: <a href="../downloads/downloadable/chemotaxis_std_random.ipynb" download="chemotaxis_std_random.ipynb">chemotaxis_std_random.ipynb</a>.
 A detailed explanation of the model and each function can be found in this completed file as well as the tutorial below.

-Please make sure the following dependencies are installed:
+Make sure that the following dependencies are installed:

 | Installation Link | Version | Check install/version |
 |:------|:-----:|------:|